 Throughout our life, as we pray, study the scriptures, worship and share in fellowship with other Christians, we deepen our knowledge of and love for God.
 As we respond with compassion to human need and work for justice in our communities, we strengthen our capacity to love our neighbors.
 We confess and repent of our sins, ways in which we fall short of God's way.
 In this way, our inner thoughts and motives, as well as our outer actions and behavior, are aligned with God's will and testify to our union with God.

 These are great questions to talk about with your pastor.
-Many congregations offer classes for new members where you can learn more about the church and what it means to be a member.
+Many congregations help new members learn more about what it means to be a member.